Bar0-dev/wiktionary-translation/README.md

 ## Disclaimer

 This module is still in development, it is not advisable to use it in a project yet.
+The behaviour of functions can be different depending on the version.
+It is planned to change the paradigm for this project from functional to object-oriented.
+Invoking functions can change drastically.

 ## General information